Filling the Unit System: IntegrationUnit, AdapterUnit, and the Full Boot Sequence

 Last post

-The Unit System had its first real types — RuntimeUnit, PackageManager, and defineRuntime().
-The runtime layer was done.
-But a runtime by itself does nothing.
-It knows how to run things, but nothing is asking it to run anything yet.
-The system needed the other two unit kinds — integrations and adapters — before any of it would actually connect.
+The Unit System introduced its first real types — RuntimeUnit, PackageManager, and defineRuntime().
+The runtime layer is complete, but a runtime by itself does nothing: it knows how to run things, yet nothing is asking it to run anything.
+The system still needs the other two unit kinds — integrations and adapters — before it can actually connect.

 IntegrationUnit

-If runtimes are the foundation and adapters are the build tools, integrations are the things that actually give a workspace its identity.
+If runtimes are the foundation and adapters are the build tools, integrations are the pieces that actually give a workspace its identity.

 Design highlights

-• If it just needs to expose an API during init, it implements configure().
+• If it only needs to expose an API during initialization, it implements configure().

-• If it also needs to do something at build time, it adds build().
+• If it also needs to run something at build time, it adds build().

 • If it needs neither, it can still exist as a unit that merely declares capabilities for others to depend on.